lazyboy81/Espresso/README.md

     - Suggesting new features or enhancements
     - Improve/fix documentation

->Disclaimer: The source was written mostly by hand buy LLM assistance was used.
+>Disclaimer: The source was written mostly by hand but LLM assistance was used.
 It is okay to use LLMs and AI agents
 > for contribution to this project.
 Please try to avoid spamming the issues section and if you have used an LLM, provide the model name and
 > a good description of the problem and you solution for it.